mxchristian17/CanningParadiseOrengia/README.md

 ## Running the project

 1. First install Node.js on your OS from [https://nodejs.org/es/](https://nodejs.org/es/).
+2. We recommend you to use Visual Studio Code and its terminal for this project from [Visual Studio Code](https://code.visualstudio.com/download) (This is optional).
-2. From your console run:
+3. From your console run:

 > `cd {installation folder}` Position into the installation folder
 >